Zediogo96/FEUP_CPD/docs/CPD.md

 2. **Line multiplication**

-    This version of the algorithm is an improvement of the previous one, in which the elements of the resulting matrix are calculated by using a techinque of row-by-row multiplication - elements in a row of the first matrix are multiplied by the corresponding element in each row of the second matrix and the result accumulated in the respective position of the resulting matrix.
+    This version of the algorithm is an improvement of the previous one, in which the elements of the resulting matrix are calculated by using a technique of row-by-row multiplication - elements in a row of the first matrix are multiplied by the corresponding element in each row of the second matrix and the result accumulated in the respective position of the resulting matrix.
 Doing so, each value of the final matrix is not computed at once, but the lines are gradually filled.
 It is important to note that this algorithm can be considered an improvement because it takes advantage of the processor's functioning.
 Also, as we are doing line multiplication, the cache is used more efficiently, since the elements of the same line are accessed in a row, which reduces the number of cache misses.
 Below are snippets of the versions of this code both in C++ and Java:

     ```C++
         for (int i = 0; i < size; i++) {